gomesdasilva/ACTIN/README.md

 To get your path to the config file call `actin` without any arguments.

-The file can be copied to another directory, modified, and used by adding `-cf dir/filename` when running `actin`.
+The file can be copied to another directory, modified, and then used by adding `-cf dir/filename` when running `actin`.

-NOTE: If not installed via pip, use `python actin.py` instead of `actin`.

 ### Quick start: